rancher/rancher.github.io/os/v1.1/en/configuration/adding-kernel-parameters/index.md

 #### Enable/Disable hypervisor service auto-enable

-RancherOS v1.1.0 added detetion of Hypervisor, and then will try to download the a service called `<hypervisor>-vm-tools`.
+RancherOS v1.1.0 added detection of Hypervisor, and then will try to download the a service called `<hypervisor>-vm-tools`.
 This may cause boot speed issues, and so can be disabled by setting `rancher.hypervisor_service=false`.